 What Is the Average Profit Margin for a Coffee Shop?

-On average, a coffee shop’s profit margin will consist of 12% of all the coffee products on sale, meaning each cup of coffee sold allows for 12% of the money to remain after expenses.
+On average, a coffee shop’s profit margin is 12% of all the coffee products on sale, meaning each cup of coffee sold allows for 12% of the money to remain after expenses.

 According to Project Café UK 2021, the branded coffee shop sector was valued at £3.06bn in revenue in 2020.
 With 9,159 outlets, each made more than £327,000 on average, which is impressive considering the impact the pandemic has had over the retail and hospitality sector.

 How Much Profit Does a Coffee Shop Make?

 The business platform Bizdaq states that the average turnover of a small independent coffee shop is between £100,000-£150,000, with 22% of all cafés and coffee shops achieving this.
 However, around 5% have a turnover of £25,000, and only 12% will make more than £250,000.

 These numbers can increase drastically with the help of a franchise.
 Franchises can offer you support, advice and valuable resources such as a successful and established business model.